 Your success as a company depends on the output of people, their engagement and contribution.
 All these will deteriorate if people feel underappreciated.
 If you think that your contractors are happy and this doesn’t apply to them, think again.

 I hope all this has helped paint a picture why hiring independent contractors on a full-time basis is a bad idea.
-If you currently work with contractors in the UK or Ireland, Boundless can help you avoid these pitfalls and employ them full time compliantly.
+If you currently work with contractors in Ireland, the UK, Denmark, Portugal, or Australia, Boundless can help you avoid these pitfalls and employ them full time compliantly.
 Leave us your email below: